MASILab/PreQual/README.md

 * Binding the freesurfer license is optional and only needed for Synb0-DisCo
 * Binding the tmp directory is necessary when running the image with `--contain`.
+* Binding --home is necessary for matlab since it uses home for temp storage.
 * `--nv` and `-B /path/to/cuda:/usr/local/cuda` are optional.
 See options `--eddy_cuda` and `--eddy_extra_args`. **GPU support is currently experimental.**

 ## Arguments and I/O